numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 Motivation and scope
 --------------------

-*This policy is being drafted now because there is a lot of interest in extending the number of platforms NumPy supports through wheels in particular.*
+This policy is drafted now (early 2026) because there is a lot of interest in extending the number of platforms NumPy supports through wheels in particular.
+It is a policy specific to NumPy - even though other projects may possibly want to refer to it - for several reasons:

+* It involves committing to a nontrivial amount of maintainer effort,
+* Personal commitment from a maintainer may make the difference between a yes and a no of supporting a platform (e.g., NumPy supported PyPy for a long time because of the efforts of one maintainer)
+* Support for a platform being possible at all may depend on features of the code base (e.g., NumPy supports 32-bit Python on Windows while SciPy does not because there's no suitable compiler toolchain for it).
+* The number of wheels depends on whether the Stable ABI can be used (NumPy is more performance-sensitive for small arrays, so can't use it)

 The scope of this NEP includes: